 In addition to representing the interests of the propane and gas fuels industry, Mr. Dreyer also regularly defends product manufacturers in personal injury and property damage claims, including claims of defective design and manufacturing, failure to warn, negligence, and breach of warranty; and has provided counseling regarding product hazard notifications to the Consumer Protection Safety Commission.
 He has been engaged to defend nursing homes against claims of negligence and abuse.
 Mr. Dreyer has considerable experience representing franchisors in franchise disputes, including trademark infringement claims.

 Mr. Dreyer is a past member of the Parent Child Center of Tulsa Board of Directors, a past President of the University of Tulsa College of Law Alumni Association, and is currently a Fellow of the Litigation Counsel of America.
 Mr. Dreyer is listed in The Best Lawyers in America publication (Commercial Litigation) and is also recognized in the Super Lawyers publication.
-Mr. Dreyer has also been selected as a "Local Litigation Star" in the Commercial and Insurance categories in the 2011-14 editions of Benchmark Litigation.
+Mr. Dreyer has also been selected as a "Local Litigation Star" in the Commercial and Insurance categories for multiple years by Benchmark Litigation.

 Successfully represented a nationwide rental vehicle franchisor in over 150 claims and lawsuits following its largest franchisee’s bankruptcy.

 Represented a product manufacturer in connection with a “fast track” recall program under the Consumer Product Safety Act.